Blue Ribbon Bacon Festival

 The Blue Ribbon Bacon Festival is an annual festival in Des Moines, Iowa.
 Founded by members of the Iowa Bacon Board, the festival sold 200 tickets to the first festival in 2008.
 Today, the bacon celebration has grown to host approximately 14,000 bacon-lovers in all.
 Ticket holders can compete in a bacon-eating contest, listen to lectures about bacon, and sample bacon from vendors.
 Festival organizers have extended the celebration internationally through the Blue Ribbon Bacon Tour.

+These are not to be confused with the Baconfest that takes place on Thanksgiving throughout the Midwest.

 Description

 For the price of an admission ticket, each attendee has been entitled to a T-shirt, a choice of bacon samples, and a koozie (an insulation-wrapping for a canned beverage, like beer or soda pop).
 The Festival also has featured lectures about bacon, a bacon-eating contest, and live performances by entertainers.

 In 2012, a major change was made from the "all you can eat" bacon, which was included in the ticket price from years earlier, to a pay as you eat price structure.
 Justification for the added cost was to reduce lines for bacon goods vendors bring in and cook.
 Vendor Bacon items run $3 to $8 a piece on top of the ticket price.